Idaho State Records Management

 If you are a records manager and would like to request an inventory of your agency or government’s holdings in the Idaho State Archives, submit an e-mail request.

-If you are a records manager and interested in the Records Services provided by the State Archives, please contact the State Archivist for information and a tour.
+If you are a records manager and interested in the Records Services provided by the State Archives, please contact us for information and a tour.